raycast/extensions/extensions/bmrks/README.md

 ## Commands

-### Bookmark
+### Create Bookmark

-Captures the current URL, title, and favicon from the browser currently in focus and active, and saves to a selected remote group on [bmrks.com](https://bmrks.com).
+Create a new bookmark, whether it's a URL, a color, or a note.
+You can also select a group to save the bookmark to.

+When this command is triggered while a browser window is in focus, it will automatically pre-fill the URL and title fields.

 Currently supports Chrome, Safari, Brave, Arc.

+### Search Bookmarks

+Search your bookmarks, open in the browser or copy the value to the clipboard.
+You can also filter by group.

 ---

-In order to use this extension, you'll need to have an account on bmrks.com, and log in after installing.
+In order to use this extension, you'll need to have an account on [(Basic) Bookmarks](https://bmrks.com), and log in after installing.